 - Not carrying out the responsibilities as a member of the family

-- Choosing alcohol over relationships, like preferring to sever ties with loved ones who do not support drinking
+- Choosing alcohol over relationships, like preferring to sever ties with loved ones who do not support drinking might be a sign that alcohol abuse intervention is needed

 - Not fulfilling professional duties satisfactorily, like missing work, being unproductive, or getting into unnecessary disputes with co-workers